Washington Coastal Resilience Project Ups Hazard Readiness

 The partners worked directly with the pilot communities of Island County and the City of Tacoma.
 Both communities are using project guidance in their planning processes, which include a major waterfront redevelopment project in Tacoma.
 The state’s Estuary and Salmon Restoration Program also has incorporated the new sea level rise information and guidance into its grant program for restoration projects.

 A vigorous outreach and education campaign ensured that the hazard projections and guidance were useful both to community members and to coastal officials, managers, and planners.
-Project partners took the following steps:
+Project partners took the following steps to strengthen institutional partnerships and hosted 50-plus workshops and meetings that engaged nearly 800 people:

-- Overhauled the Washington Coastal Hazards Resilience Network site to reflect a “resilience ambassador” approach that engages coastal professionals and nonprofessionals alike
+- Overhauled the Washington Coastal Hazards Resilience Network website to reflect a “resilience ambassador” approach that engages coastal professionals and nonprofessionals alike;

-- Rolled out two new adaptation-focused courses, with the help of the Padilla Bay Research Reserve, that focus on communicating this information and sparking positive local action
+- Rolled out two new adaptation-focused courses, with the help of the Padilla Bay Research Reserve, that focus on communicating this information and sparking positive local action; and